tmpfs/husk/README.md

 ### filter

-Filter array of lines with custom function.
+Filter array of lines with accept function.

 ```
 ebin/filter